alvarogarcia7/blog_source/source/_posts/draft_quote-animal-laborans-and-homo-faber.md

 > a drudge condemned to routine.
 Arendt enriched this image by imagining him or her absorbed
 > in a task that shuts out the world, a state well exemplified by Oppenheimer's feeling that the
 > atomic bomb was a "sweet" problem, or Eichmann's obsession with making the gas chambers
 > efficient.
-In the act of making it work, nothing else matters; Animal laborans takes the work as en end it itself.
+In the act of making it work, nothing else matters; Animal laborans takes the work as
+> end end it itself.
 >
 >By contrast, *Homo faber* is her image of men and women doing another kind of work, making
 > a life in common.
 Again Arendt enriched an inherited idea.
 The Lating tag Homo faber